atis98/Brute-force-attack-an-Azure-VM-over-SSH/README.md

-# Brute-forcing a virtual machine in Azure on SSH using Kali Linux
+# Brute-forcing a virtual machine in Azure using Netcrack over SSH

-valami